davidcole1340/Team30_Recap/source.md

 ### Since The Last Presentation
 ]
 - Firmware finalized
+- Set up sensors and signal conditioning circuits on breadboard
-- Breadboarding started, PCB has arrived
+- PCB has arrived ready for assembly
 - Smart Energy Challenge attempted
 ]